 The IED Crisis

-By 2006, improvised explosive devices had become the leading cause of American casualties in Iraq.
-Standard Humvees, even up-armored versions, proved inadequate against increasingly sophisticated IEDs.
-Insurgents used everything from artillery shells to massive deep-buried bombs, and American troops were dying at alarming rates.
+Probably should have led with this section, honestly.
+By 2006, improvised explosive devices were the number one killer of American troops in Iraq.
+Standard Humvees — even the up-armored versions — couldn’t handle sophisticated IEDs.
+Insurgents escalated from artillery shells to massive deep-buried bombs, and our troops paid the price.

-The Pentagon fast-tracked MRAP procurement in 2007, launching what became one of the largest and fastest vehicle acquisition programs in military history.
-Within 18 months, thousands of MRAPs deployed to combat zones.
+The Pentagon fast-tracked MRAP procurement in 2007.
+What followed was one of the largest and fastest vehicle buying sprees in military history.
+Within 18 months, thousands of MRAPs were in combat zones.
+When leadership is motivated by casualty reports, procurement moves fast.

 Design Philosophy

-Studies showed that MRAP passengers were 7.5 times more likely to survive an IED blast compared to Humvee occupants.
-This life-saving capability drove the program despite costs exceeding $1 million per vehicle and significant mobility limitations.
+The numbers proved it worked.
+MRAP passengers were 7.5 times more likely to survive an IED blast compared to Humvee occupants.
+Seven and a half times.
+That statistic drove the entire program, despite costs exceeding a million dollars per vehicle and the fact that MRAPs handle like pregnant whales off-road.

 Major MRAP Variants

-The Cougar, built by Force Protection Industries (now General Dynamics), was among the first MRAPs deployed.
-Available in 4×4 and 6×6 configurations, Cougars provided protection for route clearance and patrol missions.
-The MaxxPro, built by Navistar/International, became the most numerous MRAP variant, with over 9,000 produced.
+The Cougar from Force Protection (now General Dynamics) was one of the first deployed.
+Available in 4×4 and 6×6, Cougars handled route clearance and patrol missions.
+The MaxxPro from Navistar became the most numerous — over 9,000 built.
+That’s a lot of vehicles for what started as an emergency program.

 Operational Impact

-MRAPs transformed convoy operations in Iraq and Afghanistan.
-Routes that had been deadly gauntlets became manageable, and troops gained confidence from the improved protection.
-The vehicles’ intimidating presence also served as a deterrent.
+MRAPs transformed convoy operations.
+Routes that had been killing grounds became manageable.
+Troops gained confidence.
+The vehicles’ sheer intimidating presence served as its own deterrent.

 Legacy and Current Status

-With the end of major combat operations in Iraq and Afghanistan, the military reduced its MRAP fleet.
-Many vehicles were transferred to allies, donated to law enforcement agencies (controversially), or placed in storage.
-However, MRAPs remain in service for high-threat environments, and the protection concepts they validated now influence all tactical vehicle designs, including the JLTV.
+With Iraq and Afghanistan winding down, the MRAP fleet shrank.
+Many went to allies.
+Some got donated to law enforcement, which stirred up controversy.
+Others sit in storage.
+But MRAPs remain in service for high-threat environments, and more importantly, the protection concepts they proved now influence every tactical vehicle design the military buys — including the JLTV.
+The MRAP program changed the rules permanently.